 Before you can decide what is right for you, it’s essential to consider the costs associated with a new phone system!
 Switching to a new system doesn’t mean it will be more expensive; in fact, sometimes it can save you money.

 Now, I’ll be honest; I won’t be giving you one fixed price in this article.
 Each office is unique, and you can adapt phone systems to work in many different configurations.
-So figuring out an exact one size fits all price nearly impossible.
+So figuring out an exact one size fits all price is nearly impossible.
 What we can do is give you the average costs associated with some modern-day phone systems.

 There are two main types of phone systems, hosted and on-premise.
 The first thing you will need to figure out is what system you would be looking to use.
 There is no right or wrong answer.
 Each system has different benefits and costs associated with it.